Ontotext-AD/terraform-aws-graphdb/README.md

 Support for updating the admin password will be introduced in a future release.

 ### ⚠️ **WARNING**
-Enabling `enable_instance_refresh` while scaling out the GraphDB cluster may lead to data replication issues or broken cluster configuration.
+Enabling `asg_enable_instance_refresh` while scaling out the GraphDB cluster may lead to data replication issues or broken cluster configuration.
 Existing instances could still undergo the refresh process, might change their original Availability zone and new nodes might fail to join the cluster due to the instance refresh, depending on the data size.

-**We strongly recommend disabling enable_instance_refresh when scaling up the cluster.**
+**We strongly recommend disabling `asg_enable_instance_refresh` when scaling up the cluster.**

 To work around this issue, you can manually set "Scale-in protection" on the existing nodes, scale out the cluster, and then remove the "Scale-in protection".